pymupdf/PyMuPDF/docs/page.rst

       * New in v1.16.18

-      PDF only: Write the text of one or more :ref:`Textwriter` ojects to the page.
+      PDF only: Write the text of one or more :ref:`Textwriter` objects to the page.

       :arg rect_like rect: where to place the text.
 If omitted, the rectangle union of the text writers is used.
       :arg sequence writers: a non-empty tuple / list of :ref:`TextWriter` objects or a single :ref:`TextWriter`.